UDP Full Form

 The protocol is implemented on top of the IP (Internet Protocol), and is collectively called the UDP/IP Network Stack.
 UDP disowns certain features offered by other similar protocols, such as Handshaking(TLS/SSL) for initializing a connection, no acknowledgment for transmission progress, Data restructuring, etc. in order to offer a fast communication even on low bandwidth networks.
 Due to these characteristics of UDP it is implemented in VoIP, Web Streaming, Broadcasting, Gaming, etc.

-- Connection: Is connectionless protocol, therefore no Handshake is required to estabilish the connection
+- Connection: Is connectionless protocol, therefore no Handshake is required to establish the connection

-- No Acknowlegement: Data is sent unilaterally by the sender, and therefore no interaction of the recipient system is required (ex. sending acknowlegement about the recieved packets isn’t required).
+- No Acknowledgement: Data is sent unilaterally by the sender, and therefore no interaction of the recipient system is required (ex. sending acknowledgment about the received packets isn’t required).

-- Less Overhead: Since no connection is required to estabilish the protocol, there are no ongoing connections to maintain.
+- Less Overhead: Since no connection is required to establish the protocol, there are no ongoing connections to maintain.
 Which leads to less overhead.